-Required subjects: Grade B at A-Level in the appropriate language(s) for the advanced-level language pathway.
-For the beginner pathway there is no language requirement Grade A in Music A-Level or Grade 8 Music Theory at Pass Preferably Grade 7 ABRSM (or similar practical exam) Please note that if you choose to apply for this programme you will need to provide details of which languages you wish to study on your UCAS application form.
+Required: Grade B at A-level in the appropriate language(s) for the advanced level language pathway.
+For the beginner pathway there is no language requirement Grade A in Music A level or Grade 8 Music Theory at Pass Preferably Grade 7 ABRSM (or similar practical exam) Please note that if you choose to apply for this programme you will need to provide details of which languages you wish to study on your UCAS application form.
 For further details on how to do this this please visit our How to Apply page.
 Five GCSEs graded A* - C or 9-4 including English and Maths

 Other UK Qualifications